 Conferences are an important part of communicating about a student's progress.
-Two scheduled conferences are required during the school year (at the end of the first and third quarters).
+One conference is required after the second quarter marking period.
 Additional conferences with administrative staff or faculty may be arranged at any time.
 Please call the school to set up an appointment.
-A teacher or parent may request that the Site Leader or designee attend a conference.
+A teacher or parent may request that the Principal or designee attend a conference.